Clonsilla

 Clonsilla is a northwestern suburb of Dublin in Fingal, Ireland.

 Clonsilla is also a civil parish in the barony of Castleknock in County Dublin.

 Location and access

 Clonsilla used to be a village in the inner western part of County Dublin, but it is now a large residential suburban area, with Ongar and other localities developing their own subsidiary identities.

 Clonsilla is roughly equidistant from the suburbs of Blanchardstown and Castleknock.

 History

-Clonsilla used to be home to horse studs including the Ongar stud owned by Prince Aly Khan and his wife Rita Hayworth.

 In the late 20th and early 21st centuries, there was significant residential housing development in Clonsilla, including several new housing estates which were built between 1990 and 2005.
 As a result, the population of the area rose over the same period.

 Places of interest

 Luttrellstown Castle, dating from the early 15th century and once owned by members of the Guinness family, is now a hotel and golf course.

 Beechpark House, a regency villa and grounds of 22.7 acres are adjacent to the Castle and were also acquired by the castle owners in 2025 for €4.32m.

 Beech Park is a public park adjacent to the house which was opened in May 2009 and is maintained by Fingal County Council.
 The Shackleton Gardens within Beech Park is home to a walled garden containing rare flower species.
 It was formerly owned by the Antarctic explorer, Ernest Shackleton.

 Clonsilla straddles the Royal Canal and a railway line runs through the area.

 In November 1845, the canal near Clonsilla was the scene of an accident in which 15 people drowned, including two children, on a night boat to Longford.